-SBUS 610 – Sports Product Branding: With an emphasis on sports product brands, this course is designed to explore company branding strategies, how customer insight drives sources of differentiation that drive brand attributes, positioning and brand name, various methods of creating a brand name, how a brand fits into product line strategy, price-performance position and value creation, and competitor analysis and brand positioning.
+SBUS 610 – Sports Product Branding: With an emphasis on sports and outdoor product brands, this course is designed to explore company branding strategies, how customer insight drives sources of differentiation that drive brand attributes, positioning and brand name, various methods of creating a brand name, how a brand fits into product line strategy, price-performance position and value creation, and competitor analysis and brand positioning.
 The end of course deliverable will be a brand strategy brief.

 SBUS 601 – Integrative Project: Students will be introduced to the SPM Innovation Lab and start to learn the ‘making’ process for products.
 Student teams will be formed and begin to build a brand strategy.
-Students will visit 8-10 companies with a focus on learning how to build a strategic plan for their new business/brand.

 ATCG 662 – Strategic Cost Accounting: Provides an understanding of how cost information supports the creation and implementation of corporate strategies.
 Topics include customer profitability analysis, value chain and product cost analysis, activity-based management, FOB costs vs. landed costs, costs of quality, environmental cost management, capacity decisions, transfer pricing, and evaluating performance.
-This course will also include gross margins and profitability for brands, product lines retailers, manufacturers, and companies.
+This course will also include gross margins and profitability for brands, product lines retailers, manufacturers and companies.

 MGMT 614 - Strategic Management: Students will gain an understanding of organizational and environmental issues and how to manage these contingencies to gain competitive advantages.
 The focus will be on diagnosing and assessing organization situations and to understand how both large and small firms can be more effective and efficient.

-SBUS 601 - Integrative Project: Teams will continue to work on prototype development, working with factories to source and produce samples.
+SBUS 601 - Integrative Project: Teams will continue to work on prototype development working with factories to source and produce samples.
 In addition, students will begin to learn merchandising considerations that affect product creation to ensure product market opportunity.

 SBUS 601 - Integrative Project: Go-To-Market: Students will build go-to-market plans to connect merchandising, marketing, and sales into a sell-in presentation for potential buyers.
 In addition, students will work on their investor pitches and product testing to ensure product and brand are prepared for product launch.